muhammedabuali/muhammedabuali.github.io/_drafts/2015-04-05-radio-terminal.md

 the radio station in this post is the quran radio station at [Quran Radio Website](http://www.ertu.org/quran/QuranKareem.html).in this post I will explain in detail how I could stream the station through the terminal. if you just want to know the how-to skip to the end of this post.

 ## The website
-in the beginning, I wanted to get the streaming link the website uses to recieve the data. the website uses [JWPlayer](http://www.jwplayer.com/) to stream the radio.Using the web browser's developer tools I found the script used to stream the radio station. the script included the url of the streamed data.
+in the beginning, I wanted to get the streaming link the website uses to recieve the data. the website uses [JWPlayer](http://www.jwplayer.com/) to stream the radio.Using the web browser's developer tools I found the script used to stream the radio station. the script included the url of the streamed data. after that I inspected the network tab.
+I found out that the website uses [RTMP](http://en.wikipedia.org/wiki/Real_Time_Messaging_Protocol) protocol to communicate with the server.